History of TOA ~From 1908 to 2008~

 Successes and failures overseas

-With the establishment of the Overseas Department (now the International Division) in 1963, the Company began looking to expand outside Japan, particularly into Singapore.
-In 1976, TOA Corporation was awarded a contract worth ¥29.9 billion for construction of Changi International Airport.
-At the time, it was the largest overseas project ever undertaken by a Japanese construction company.
+With the establishment of the Overseas Department (Currently called as International Division) in 1963, we began looking to expand outside Japan, particularly into Singapore.
+In 1976, we won the order worth ¥29.9 billion for construction of Changi International Airport.
+At the time, it was the largest overseas project undertaken by a Japanese construction company.

-In 1972, TOA Corporation set its sights on the Middle East and in 1976, the Company had won a major contract for construction of the industrial port facility at Khor Al-Zubair in Iraq.
-At ¥33.4 billion, this was the biggest project ever undertaken by the Company.
-However, the Company was later forced to withdraw from the region following the Iranian revolution and the outbreak of the Iran-Iraq war in September 1980.
+In 1972, we set its sights on the Middle East and in 1976, we won a major contract for construction of the industrial port facility at Khor Al-Zubair in Iraq.
+At ¥33.4 billion, this was the biggest project undertaken by the Company.
+However, We were later forced to withdraw from the region following the Iranian revolution and the outbreak of the Iran-Iraq war in September 1980.

 HISTORY